Dates: 2023 TBD

-A session begins with a member's presenting a case for the group to discuss During the facilitated discussion, the group members gain new insights about the patient's and clinician’s perspectives and their experiences with each other.
+A session begins with a member presenting a case for the group to discuss.
+During the facilitated discussion, the group members gain new insights about the patient’s and clinician’s perspectives and their experiences with each other.

 A Balint group usually has two leaders who facilitate the process.
 The success of a group depends on its members being honest, respectful, and supportive of divergent opinions.
 The content of the group is confidential.
-A Balint group may meet for months or longer, and group cohesion and trust develop over time.
+SSVMS Balint groups meet monthly for four months.
+Group participants remain consistent so that cohesion and trust develop over time.

 Balint training is named after Michael Balint, a Hungarian born British psychoanalyst who did considerable professional work with general practitioners around the psychological implications of general practice, that is to say, the challenges of integrating psychiatry and medicine.
 In the 1950’s, Balint and his wife Enid began a unique type of case discussion group for general practice physicians about cases in their practice.

 Balint groups are basically a case discussion where material of the group is based on presentation of current ongoing cases that give the presenter cause for thought, distress, surprise, difficulty, puzzlement, or uncertainty, the kind that stay with you long after they leave the office.
 Dead or unconscious patients, or ones with whom there can be no ongoing relationship are discouraged.
 Unlike other medical case discussions, the purpose is to increase understanding of the patient’s problems, the doctor’s response to the patient and his/her communication NOT to find solutions, offer advice, question the presenter, out do the presenter or teach medical or psychological content.
 The group is encouraged to speculate freely and present divergent views.